josmar-crwdstffng/angular/aio/content/guide/aot-metadata-errors.md

 </code-example>

-You also get this error if you call a function or method in a provider's `useValue`.
+You also get this error if you call a function or method in the `useValue` of a provider.

 <code-example format="typescript" language="typescript">